Nooksack Ridge in winter North Caascades Washington

 Frontcountry locations can be accessed in several different ways.
 It may be as easy as driving up to a classic viewpoint along a road or in a national or state park.
 But keep in mind many of those locations may be closed or on unplowed roads in winter.

 Utilizing ski area chairlifts is a great method for accessing winter landscapes.
 They can get you higher up to views usually accessible by hiking trails in summer.
 They’re also a good way to shave off some miles and elevation when starting a backcountry trip.
 Some ski areas offer a discounted one-trip-only lift ticket.
 But if you’re a skier a full-day ticket is the way to go.
-It will enable you to do some early morning photography, have fun skiing all day, then make one last trip up for evening light.
+It will enable you to do some early morning photography, have fun skiing all day, and then make one last trip up for evening light.
 Getting on and off a chair lift can be tricky though when you have a pack full of camera gear.

 North Cascades winter backcountry camp Winter Photography Essential TipsNorth Cascades Winter Backcountry Camp #47098 Purchase